wrench-project/eduwrench/web/_pedagogic_modules/workflow_execution_parallelism.md

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/workflow_execution_parallelism/compute_service_5.svg">Compute Service 5</object>

   **[F.q1.20]** Assuming the cluster has 4 8-core compute nodes (Figure 10), what can we expect the execution time of the workflow to be?
     Write a simple formula.
 Now set the simulator to have 4 compute nodes, each with 8 cores.
 Check the box that says "Workflow Tasks each require an additional 12 GB of RAM".
 Run the simulation and check your results against the simulator.

   **[F.q1.21]** How much faster did the workflow execute in this execution when compared to the previous one (the answer from F.q1.16)?

-  **[F.q1.22]** What about the parallel efficiency?
+  **[F.q1.22]** What is the parallel efficiency (when we consider the sequential baseline as executing using a single core in total)?
 Compute it as a percentage using a simple formula.

   **[F.q1.23]** Assuming we had been able to purchase 4 5-core compute nodes instead of 4 8-core compute nodes, what would the parallel efficiency have been?